Consider the opportunity to work for an organization that is committed to helping Niagara’s vulnerable children & youth.

 Salary: $48,155 – $53,505 per year

-At the Kristen French Child Advocacy Centre, we transform trauma into triumph.
 We transform lives by providing a safe and supportive environment where children and youth can speak about their experiences to professionals, heal from adverse childhood experiences and build resilience so they can overcome the debilitating effects of childhood trauma and realize their potential.

 Working collaboratively with the Niagara Regional Police Service, and Family and Children’s Services Niagara, the Centre is a charitable, community supported organization that serves Niagara’s 12 municipalities helping children, youth and families cope with the life altering impact of physical or sexual abuse, neglect, or of being an unwilling witness to violence.